 Before the actual discharge measurements were taken, the distance from the transducer to the water edge on the left bank was first measured by a measuring tape and the information relayed to the team on the bridge in charge with the user interface of the ADCP.
 After the gauge height (4.65 meters) and the distance to water edge were entered on the user interface, the team using the computer signals the team on the boat to start moving across the river, towing the ADCP from left bank to right bank.
 Upon arriving at the opposite bank, the distance from the transducer to the water edge on the right bank was also taken and relayed to the team handling the computer.
+The safe distance on the other bank was also measured.
+This process was done twice and vice versa.
 At that point, measurement was done and after a brief moment, results were displayed on the computer.
 Note that no tagline was used.
+The gauge height at the start and end of the method was recorded.

 The ADCP actually measures the following values: